Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies: Correlation of the mass ratio with evolutionary and environmental properties

-We investigate the effect of the local environment on \Mratio by looking at the relationship between a galaxy's mass ratio and the distance to its nearest neighbor, $d_{NN}$.
-We use the main galaxy sample of SDSS DR7 to find the potential neighbors.
+We investigate the effect of the local environment on both \MratioS and \Mratio by looking at the relationship between a galaxy's mass ratio and the distance to its nearest neighbor, $D_{NN}$.
+We use the main galaxy sample of SDSS~DR7 to find the potential neighbors.
 When calculating the distance to the nearest neighbor, we assume a flat geometry and use the linear approximation of Hubble's law to define the radial distance from the Earth.
-The relationship between \Mratio and $d_{NN}$ is shown in Figure \ref{fig:MtMv_DNN_All}, where we observe an increase in \Mratio with the distance from the nearest neighbor.
+The relationship between both \MratioS and \Mratio and $D_{NN}$ is shown in Figure~\ref{fig:MtMv_DNN_All}, where we observe an increase in the mass ratio with the distance from the nearest neighbor.
+This agrees with the simulation predictions of \cite{Martizzi20}, where galaxies in less dense environments are expected to have less stellar mass for a given dark matter halo mass.
 We surmise that this is because isolated galaxies tend to evolve slower than galaxies in denser regions, as isolated galaxies have lower probabilities of star formation episodes resulting from galaxy-galaxy interactions.

+Figure~\ref{fig:MtMv_DNN_All} also shows that the relationship between the mass ratio and galaxy separation does not change with the inclusion of \MHI.
+This further supports that the decreasing \Mratio with decreasing distance is a result of an increase in stellar mass, a sign that these galaxies have experienced more star formation as a result of galaxy-galaxy interactions.